PLangHQ/plang/Documentation/blogs/TheSimpleDecisions.md

         join products p on p.id=o.product_id
         where u.email=%email%
     write to %orders%
-- [llm] system: You are provided a list of orders for a user see if you can find the product and coupon he is asking for.
+- [llm] system: You have a list of the user’s orders.
+    Look for the product and coupon related to the user's request.
-    If you find the coupon that matches the product user is looking for, create email to the user, with the user name.
+    If you find the matching coupon, create an email to the user using their name.
     == orders ==
     %orders%
     == orders ==
     user: %body%
-    scheme: {isFound:bool, body:string}
+    scheme: {isFound: bool, body: string}
 - if %isFound% then call CouponFoundEmail, else call NotFoundCouponEmail

 CouponFoundEmail